WakiMak/trentent.github.io-forked/_posts/2011-09-15-change-file-shares-via-scripting.md

 tags:
   - scripting
 ---
-I&#8217;ve come across a problem where users are filling up their hard disks and we need to move the highest utilization users to a new disk.
-In order to accomplish this I&#8217;ve setup a robocopy to move their files to a new disk and have it constantly mirrored until after-hours; where we run this script to move the file shares:
+I've come across a problem where users are filling up their hard disks and we need to move the highest utilization users to a new disk.
+In order to accomplish this I've setup a robocopy to move their files to a new disk and have it constantly mirrored until after-hours; where we run this script to move the file shares:

 > <pre class="lang:batch decode:true  ">:backup original shares:
 reg export "HKEY_LOCAL_MACHINE\SYSTEM\ControlSet001\Services\lanmanserver\Shares" C:\shares-backup.reg /y